nghanyi/nghanyi/README.md

 [![Website](https://img.shields.io/website?label=nghanyi.com&style=for-the-badge&url=https%3A%2F%2Fnghanyi.com)][website]

-### I'm a Developer from Singapore!
+### I'm a Fullstack Software Engineer from Singapore!

-- I am currently an undergraduate taking the BEng (Hons) in Information and Communications Technology, majoring in Software Engineering. :student:
+- Graduated with a degree in BEng (Hons) in Information and Communications Technology (Software Engineering). :student:
-- I am a highly motivated learner with a strong passion for web development. :white_check_mark:
-- I love exploring new programming languages and frameworks. :technologist:
+- Specialising in Backend development, I thrive on embracing emerging technologies. :technologist:
-- I self-learnt the MERN stack and I hope to work towards becoming a full-stack developer in the future. :computer:
+-  Self-learnt the MERN stack and actively working towards becoming a versatile full-stack developer. :computer:

 ### Connect with me: